-Microsoft Word tries to correct common typing mistakes and also tries to guess the kind of formatting you want based on what you’re typing.
-While both of these activities look like automatic formatting, Word looks at them several different ways.
-Fortunately the options are gathered together though they’re on a menu item that’s typically hidden.
+Microsoft Word tries to correct common typing mistakes and guess the formatting you want based on what you’re typing.

 - AutoCorrect looks for common typographical errors and fixes them for you.
-For example a common error is to hold down the shift key just a little too long after starting a sentence, resulting in two capital letters instead of one.
+For example, a common error is to hold down the shift key just a little too long after starting a sentence, resulting in two capital letters instead of one.
 This is controlled by the Correct TWo INitial CApitals checkbox.
-The Replace text as you type list is a convinient way to define shortcuts for common or awkward entries and comes prepopulated with conversions such as “(c)” being replaced with the copyright symbol ©.
-You can define your own as well.
+The Replace text as you type list is a convenient way to define shortcuts for common or awkward entries.
+It comes pre-populated with conversions such replacing “(c)” with the copyright symbol: ©.
+You can define your own replacements as well.

-- Autoformat As You Type applies formatting based on what Word thinks you’re attempting to do, for example replacing the typed sequence “1/2″ with an actual fraction ½ character.
-Here are settings which control automatic list generation as well which many people find either wonderful or incredibly annoying.
+- AutoFormat As You Type applies formatting based on what Word thinks you’re attempting to do.
+For example, it replaces the typed sequence “1/2” with an actual fraction, ½.
+Settings here control automatically generating bulleted or numbered lists as well, which many people find either wonderful or incredibly annoying.

 - AutoFormat is very much like Autoformat As You Type.
-Rather than applying formatting as you type, this option controls what formatting is applied when you used the Format menu, AutoFormat command to format your entire document at once.
+Rather than applying formatting as you type, this option controls what formatting is applied when you use the AutoFormat command on the Quick Access Toolbar.

-As you can see, Word has a number of options to automatically do things for you.
-But thankfully once discovered, Word actually allows you to control if and what it attempts to do on your behalf.
+As you can see, Word has several ways to do things for you automatically.
+But thankfully, once you discover the settings, Word allows you to control if and what it attempts to do on your behalf.